 When the Atlantic Club Casino Hotel closed its doors at midnight on Monday, 1600 hundred jobs went with it.

-According to the Associated Press, the 33-year-old casino had been struggling for years and after not being able to find a buyer, filed for bankruptcy in November.
+According to the Associated Press, the 33-year-old casino had been struggling for years and after not being able to finder a buyer, filed for bankruptcy in November.

-The casino was eventually sold for $23.4 million to two competitors, Tropicana Entertainment and Caesars Entertainment, who will remove anything of use and shut it down.
+The casino was eventually sold for $23.4 million to two competitors who will strip it for parts and close it down, the AP notes.